Sim0nW0lf/Docker-Atelier/Nextcloud/_Installation/readme.md

 ## Prerequisites

 This setup only works if you have Traefik installed.
-Be sure to install it from my Docker-Artelier aswell or read this tutorial which I used.
+Be sure to install it from my Docker-Atelier aswell or read this tutorial which I used.
 You probably need to change "wg" to make Traefik env variables work. https://goneuland.de/traefik-v2-reverse-proxy-fuer-docker-unter-debian-10-einrichten/